 Lately, I have been trying to expand my knowledge of the solid solver for RBD simulations.
 I really like the result out of the box.
 The setup process feels less of a hassle than complex glue networks.
 It is slower in comparison to RBD, but bullet simulations need tens of thousands of pieces to give that flexible feeling, wherein FEM it is handled naturally.
 In general, I like to destroy cities!

-You've worked both full time and as a freelancer, can you go into some of the differences you saw in the process, timeline, etc.?
+You've worked both full-time and as a freelancer, can you go into some of the differences?

 Last big project I worked freelance for was Tomek Baginski’s “Ambition” from Platige Image.
 This project was handled by very talented people, and in the end, it worked out flawlessly.
 Resources are much less available on freelance jobs.
 All you have is either a small farm or your local machine, and as a simulation artist, that’s a big limitation.